-Cox College will review this plan for effectiveness and relevance on a regular cycle.
-The college will use insights from personal conversations with students, frequency of recidivism, and external factors (e.g., developments in P2P software, networking technology, trends in P2P, network traffic analysis, etc.).
+Cox College will review this plan for effectiveness and relevance regularly.
+The college will use insights from personal conversations with students, frequency of recidivism, and external factors (e.g., developments in P2P software, networking technology, trends in P2P, network traffic analysis, etc.) to determine effectiveness.